Christinaliang/cancer-cell-semantic-segmentation/README.md

 | output | ![](https://latex.codecogs.com/gif.latex?2%5Ctimes%20320%5Ctimes%20320) | 204,800 | 128 |

-U-Net from [U-Net: Convolutional Networks for Biomedical Image Segmentation](https://arxiv.org/abs/1505.04597/) was also implemented in the models.
+**U-Net** from [U-Net: Convolutional Networks for Biomedical Image Segmentation](https://arxiv.org/abs/1505.04597/) was implemented in the models.
 Here the paddings of 3 by 3 convolutional layers were set as 1 to preserve the spatial size.